apollographql/rover/docs/source/configuring.md

 If you use a version control system besides Git, you can use the environment variables described in [Git context](#git-context) to set similar information relevant to your VCS tool,

-Currently, only Git is fully supported by Apollo Studio.
+Currently, only Git is fully supported by GraphOS Studio.

 ## Bypassing TLS/SSL validation